-Except for EOL and EOS, the words in Table A-1 are not considered to be context-sensitive words if the RM/COBOL (74) 2.0 compatibility option is present in the Compile Command (see the RM/COBOL User's Guide for details on this option).
-When that option is present, the words in this list, other than EOL and EOS, are treated as user-defined words whenever they occur in the source program.
+2 This word is not considered to be a context-sensitive word if the RM/COBOL (74) 2.0 compatibility option is present in the Compile Command (see the RM/COBOL User's Guide for details on this option).
+When that option is present, this word is treated as a user-defined word whenever it occurs in the source program.